lxxue/HSR/README.md

 # extra_args="test_only=True"
 ```

+## Preprocessing Custom Data

+To preprocess your own data for HSR, we provide the data preprocessing code in our dedicated repository [HSR-data-preprocessing](https://github.com/lxxue/HSR-data-preprocessing).
+Please follow the instructions there to prepare your data.

 ## TODOs

 We will gradually complete the codebase and provide more detailed instructions.

-- [ ] Code release for preprocessing custom data (Expected: End of December)
+- [x] Code release for preprocessing custom data
-- [ ] Release of NeuMan dataset checkpoints for benchmarking (Expected: Mid-January)
+- [ ] Release of NeuMan dataset checkpoints for benchmarking (Expected: Late Feburary)

 ## Acknowledgements